 […] which inclines rather to the aquiline, is as like yours, when you was a young man, as two peas in a pod.”

 From the way in which the phrase was used here, it seems quite clear that this was not the first time the idiom had ever been used.
-The author is assuming the reader knows what she means when she says “two peas in a pod.”
+The author assumes the reader knows what she means when she says, “two peas in a pod.”